WDR/WDR/install_thin_client.md

     /opt/WDR/wdr.sh was8 prod_was8

+The initial connection will require you to confirm signer certificate.
+The certificate will be saved in ``<HOME>/.wdr/environments/<ENVIRONMENT_NAME>/trust.p12``.

-Your WDR session should open allowing you to
+WDR interactive session should open allowing you to type WDR/wsadmin commands:

     WASX7209I: Connected to process "dmgr" on node wdrDMgrNode using SOAP connector;  The type of process is: DeploymentManager
     2013-09-07 17:06:06,766 [INFO] using WDR version 0.3